alco/ExReminder/README.md

   end
 ```

-First, we define a record named `Event.State`.
+First, we define a record type named `Event.State`.
 In it we will store all the
 state required for the event to run and contact the server when its time has
 run out.
-Note that we intentionally give the record a compound name to reflect
+Notice how the record type automatically inherits the name from its
-its relation to the `Event` module.
-Records in Elixir leave in a global
+parent module, so a nested record type `Record` in module `Module` will always
-namespace.
-So, if we named this record simply `State` and then created another
+have the name `Module.Record` when used outside of the module.
+But for internal
-record for the server module with the same name, we would get a name clash.
+use it can be referenced by its local name which in our case is simply `State`.

 Elixir's `Process` module contains functions that are commonly used when
 dealing with processes.
-Functions such linking to a process, registering a
+Functions such as linking to a process, registering a
 process, creating a monitor, getting access to the process' local dictionary —
 all of those live in the `Process` module, the documented source code for which
 is available [here][12].

 The first three functions are responsible for spawning a new event process and
 initializing the state with the data provided by the caller.
 Here we call
-Erlang's `spawn` and `spawn_link` functions directly.
-Elixir may provide
+Erlang's `spawn` and `spawn_link` functions directly purely for demonstrational
-wrappers for those at some point in the future.
+purposes.
+Elixir provides equivalent built-in functions.

 `__MODULE__` is one of Elixir's read-only pseudo-variables.
 Similarly to
 Erlang's `?MODULE`, it expands to the current module's name at compile time.